DickTurpin-highwayman/lost-isotopes/index.md

 There have been many instances of people taking the radioactive source from the camera -- sometimes totally unaware of the lethal potential of this pill-sized death-trap attached to a small chain.
 Many of these people -- along with the people they encountered or were with later -- received high doses of radiation which made them very sick or caused death

 An example of this is an incident that happened in Morocco where 8 members of the public died when a source was removed from the isotope shielding camera.
-An abridged excerpt is taken from an IAEA (INTERNATIONAL ATOMIC ENERGY AGENCY) report -- from about the same time as the incident in PNG -- & is referenced below
+An abridged excerpt is taken from an IAEA (INTERNATIONAL ATOMIC ENERGY AGENCY) report -- from a IAEA conference from about the same time as the incident in PNG -- & is referenced below

 [www-pub.iaea.org/MTCD/Publications/PDF/Pub1042_web.pdf](https://www-pub.iaea.org/MTCD/Publications/PDF/Pub1042_web.pdf)